 Logistics, training, and safety pre-approval steps to meet flight readiness requirements and pass a Technical Readiness Review (TRR)

-Creative and technical lenses for the future of space exploration, exploring the Media Lab’s “theories of change” and MIT parabolic flight research examples across Science, Engineering, Art, Design, and Ethics and across departments
+Creative and technical lenses for the future of space exploration, exploring the MIT Media Lab Space Exploration Initiative’s design and prototyping approach, MIT parabolic flight research examples across Science, Engineering, Art, and Design, and across departments.

 Please refer to the Syllabus below for course topic and schedule details, and to the Admissions Criteria for details on the application process.
 Each student will be expected to maintain a Pub project page documenting their project progress throughout the class.